mljs/nnls/README.md

 Non-Negative Least-Squares (NNLS) algorithm, by Lawson and Hanson.
 It was mostly done for learning purposes, and will be improved over time.

-Currently, it seems to match (scipy's results)[https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.nnls.html].
+Currently, it seems to match [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.nnls.html), at least in some basic tests.

 You are welcome to report issues and contribute to this project.